Mahek-Jain/test2/README.md

 `src/components/`: \
 This directory contains reusable UI components.

-`Accordion.js`: \
-The Accordion component that handles expanding/collapsing categories.

 `TreeMenu.js`: \
 The TreeMenu component which contains the logic for expanding and collapsing nodes at the top-level.